 We generate the paperwork for your utility that allows us to connect your system to the grid and for you to sell excess power back to the utility.

-For Washington customers, we also begin the process of applying to the Department of Revenue so that you can participate in the state’s production incentive program.
-One important note: We apply for the DOR certificate, but you need to make sure you receive it in the mail about 45 days after your installation is complete.
+For Washington customers, we also begin the process of applying to the Washington State University so that you can participate in the state’s production incentive program.
+One important note: We apply for the certificate, but you need to make sure you receive it in the mail about 45 days after your installation is complete.

 For Oregon residents, we will be submitting paperwork to the Energy Trust of Oregon (if applicable).